 Here are five questions to help you determine if your website is in need of a refresh this year.

-A mobile responsive website is able to adapt itself to the size of the screen being used, and it’s quickly becoming the most important feature your website can have.
+A mobile responsive website is able to adapt itself to the size of the screen being used, and it’s quickly becoming the most important feature yours can have.
 Although websites have traditionally been formatted for use on a desktop computer, those days are coming to a close.
-Today, nearly 50 percent of website traffic comes from mobile devices alone.
-In fact, this trend in mobile internet access is becoming so dominant that Google has actually updated its search algorithms in order to favor mobile-friendly websites.
+Today, nearly 50 percent of web traffic comes from mobile devices alone.
+In fact, this trend in mobile internet access is becoming so dominant that Google has actually updated its search algorithms in order to favor mobile-friendly sites.
 In other words, if your website isn’t built for mobile, you can expect a noticeable decrease in online traffic.

 If you just asked yourself, “What’s a CMS?” then you might need an upgrade.
 Nevertheless, a CMS (content management system) allows you and others to easily update content, add or remove pages, and modify templates on the back end of your website.
 Without a good CMS on your side, editing your website on a regular basis can be a daunting task which might lead to outdated features, inaccurate info, or stagnant content.
 On the other hand, a well-designed CMS will allow you to easily manage your website by regularly adding and revising content, a factor that can positively affect your Google ranking.

 In the age of the internet, people want answers, and they want them fast!
 How fast?
 Well, if a page takes just 3 seconds to load, the probability of users leaving your website is 32 percent, and that probability goes up to 90 percent when load time hits 5 seconds.
 If you want your website to be relevant, all of your pages should have a load time of two seconds or less.
 Not only will this dramatically increase user experience, but Google has also confirmed it will increase your search ranking!